rajin-kichannagari/Sentiment-Analysis/README.md

 # Sentiment-Analysis

 ## Overview
-The Sentiment Analysis Program is a simple Python script that uses the TextBlob library to perform sentiment analysis on a given sentence or piece of text.
+This is a simple Python script that uses the TextBlob library to perform sentiment analysis on a given sentence or piece of text.
 The program determines whether the sentiment of the input text is positive, negative, or neutral and provides the sentiment polarity and subjectivity scores.

 ## Requirements
 - Python 3.6+